 REGARDING ACCURACY: The accuracy of any rifle can vary depending upon the make and type of cartridges used in it.
-Such being the case, if your RUGER® SCOUT RIFLE does not perform to expectations, it is advisable to try several brands and types of cartridges to determine which one delivers the best accuracy, before proceeding further.
+Such being the case, if your RUGER® HAWKEYE® or RUGER® GUIDE GUN rifle does not perform to expectations, it is advisable to try several brands and types of cartridges to determine which one delivers the best accuracy, before proceeding further.
 If your rifle is not as "accurate" as you believe it should be, before concluding that some serious fault exists, run the following checks:

-- Be certain the cross bolt, front mounting screw, and rear mounting screw are snugly tightened as described in Step 4, p.
-25, of the "Reassembly" section of this manual. - 2.
+- 1. Be certain the center and rear mounting screws and the front mounting screw are snugly tightened as described in Step 4, p.
+22, of the "Reassembly" section of this manual. - 2.
 Be certain the bore is clean and free from accumulated metal fouling (deposited by metal jacketed and lead bullets).
-See the "Care and Cleaning" section, p.
-29, of this manual. - 3.
-Check the sights for tightness, setting and alignment.
+See the "Care and Cleaning" section of this manual, p.
+25. - 3.
+Check the sights for tightness, setting, and alignment.

-If everything is tight, the bore is clean, the sights are properly aligned and secure but the accuracy problem persists, DO NOT alter the stock bedding in any way.
-Do not scrape away wood and do not bed with "glass," plastic, epoxy, etc. Once a rifle stock has been altered, it cannot be reworked by our Customer Service Department.
+DO NOT alter the stock bedding in any way.
+Do not scrape away wood or polymer or bed the stock with "glass," plastic, epoxy, etc. Once a rifle stock has been altered, it cannot be reworked by our Customer Service Department.